rism-international/pdf-export/README.md

 Overall Requirements
 --------------------
-* Ruby
+* Ruby (version >= 2.1)
 * TeX Live 2016
-* Inkscape
+* Inkscape (version >= 0.91)
-* Verovio notation engraving library
+* Verovio notation engraving library (binary executable)

-Optional:
+If compiling of the C++ executable of Verovio is not possible you can build the SVG images of the incipits with the Verovio javascript library and the calling nodejs script, see the verovio-node subfolder.
+For this it needs
-* Nodejs (if compiling of the C++ executable of Verovio not possible)
+* Nodejs (version >= 6.10)

 Installation on Linux
 -----------------------